The first step towards checking the pulse of your business is asking existing customers the right questions.

 A fast-food chain might be interested to know that relative to their closest competitor, many consider their portion size too small, though their friendly customer service is a plus.

-ParallelDots is soon launching a SaaS solution where you can do all this in one go!
-All you’ll have to do is upload your survey responses and wait for the AI to do its job.
-Sign up here to get to know when it is launched.
+ParallelDots has launched a simplified SaaS solution where you can do all this in one go!
+All you’ll have to do is upload your survey responses in Excel and wait for the AI to do its job.
+Sign up here to join the SmartReader community.
+Your first analysis is free!

 At ParallelDots, we are making it very easy for our users to use Machine Learning based text classification solutions with no background in data science.